hxync/GTNH-Nuclear-Microcontroller/README.md

 **Supported coolant cells**: 3 types of Helium, 3 types of NaK, 4 types of Space, and the Neutronium Heat Capacitor

 ## Configuration
-- Save the code from nuclear.lua into a file on the OC computer.
+- Save the code from `nuclear.lua` into a file on the OC computer.

-- Insert a blank EEPROM into the OC computer and execute flash <filename>.
+- Insert a blank EEPROM into the OC computer and execute `flash <filename>`.
 Follow the instructions to flash the code onto the EEPROM.

-- In the Assembler, construct a microcontroller using the following components: {T1 Microcontroller Case, T1 CPU, T1 RAM, T1 Redstone Card, Transposer, the flashed EEPROM}.
+- In the Assembler, construct a microcontroller using the following components: \{T1 Microcontroller Case, T1 CPU, T1 RAM, T1 Redstone Card, Transposer, the flashed EEPROM\}.

 Note: The EEPROM has a storage capacity of 4 KB.
-The source file (nuclear_SourceCode.lua) is too large; be sure to use the compressed code (e.g., nuclear.lua) obtained by renaming variables and similar methods.
+The source file (`nuclear_SourceCode.lua`) is too large; be sure to use the compressed code (`nuclear.lua`) obtained by renaming variables and similar methods.

 ## Usage
 - The microcontroller requires power (it can be powered through an ME Interface).